 Are there any Honors courses in Physics?

-Physics classes are already considered at honors level.
+Physics classes are already considered at the honors level.
 No honors sections of physics are offered.

 What are a few things Physics students should avoid?